Literature: Unicorns of Balinor

-- Magic Pool: Celestial Unicorn Atalanta uses one to keep track of things in Balinor.
+- Magic Pool: The Celestial unicorn Atalanta uses one to keep track of things in Balinor.

-- The Masquerade: Inverted in the beginning — neither Ari nor Chase even remembered who they were, and thus the masquerade was imposed upon them to ensure their safe recovery and to make sure the Shifter wouldn't find them.
+- The Masquerade: Inverted in the beginning—neither Ari nor Chase remembered who they were, and thus the masquerade was imposed upon them by others to ensure their safe recovery and to make sure the Shifter wouldn't find them.
 Played straight several times later, when using their real identities would be risky.

 - Modest Royalty: Used dead straight with Arianna, though Chase seems to have no problem lording over people when they disrespect his mistress.

 - Portal Network: The Gap, which is not to be confused with the trendy clothes store chain.

 - Royals Who Actually Do Something: Ari needs to do a LOT to get Balinor back in order: Fix Chase's horn, defeat the Shifter, get the palace up and running, find out which of the nobility is still loyal/alive...

 - Rule of Three: Ari does three tests to restore the sceptre to its true power, undergoes three trials in By Fire, By Moonlight, and she has two older brothers which makes her the youngest of three.

 - Scaled Up: Lady Kylie has this ability, in part to show just how eeeeevil she is.

 - Talking Appliance Sidekick: The royal sceptre, which at first can only speak if you ask it a question, but later gains the ability to talk on its own.

 - Unicorn: Well, yeah.